-In April 1990, a group of community members met to discuss the growing need for affordable rental accommodation for families and singles in Nanaimo.
-Resulting from this meeting, a non-profit society was formed and the Nanaimo Affordable Housing Society (NAHS) was incorporated under the Society Act of British Columbia on May 31, 1990.
-The Society then applied and received registered charity status from Revenue Canada.
-All donations to the work of the Society are tax deductible.
+In 1990, a group of concerned community members seeing the need of affordable rental accommodation for individuals and families formed the Nanaimo Affordable Housing Society (NAHS).
+The Society was then incorporated and received registered charity status making all donations to the work of the Society tax-deductible.

-In 1995 the Society secured funding for a community housing registry and sponsored a project called, Community Housing Services.
-After a few years, funding was not renewed and operations were taken over by the Volunteer and Information Services Bureau.
+In 1995, the Society secured funding for a community housing registry and sponsored a project called Community Housing Services.
+After a few years, operations of the project were taken over by the Volunteer and Information Services Bureau.

-1597 Boundary Crescent has 24/7 support staffing provided by Vancouver Island Mental Health Society and Haven Society.
+1597 Boundary Crescent apartments have 24/7 support staffing provided by Vancouver Island Mental Health Society and Haven Society.